magic0whi/notebook/contents/nineteen_eighty-four.md

 "Of course it's only because Tom isn't home," said Mrs. Parsons vaguely.

 The parsons' flat was bigger than Winston's, and dingy in a different way.
 Everything had a battered, trampled&mdash;on look, as though the place had just been visited by some large violent animal.
-Games impedimenta&mdash;hockey&mdash;hockey&mdash;sticks, boxing&mdash;gloves, a burst football, a pair of sweaty shorts turned inside out&mdash;lay all over the floor, and on the table there was a litter of dirty dishes and dog-eared exercise-books.
+Games impedimenta&mdash;hockey-sticks, boxing-gloves, a burst football, a pair of sweaty shorts turned inside out&mdash;lay all over the floor, and on the table there was a litter of dirty dishes and dog-eared exercise-books.
 On the walls were scarlet banners of the Youth League and the Spies, and a full-sized poster of Big Brother.
 There was the usual boiled-cabbage smell, common to the whole building, but it was shot through by a sharper reek of sweat, which&mdash;one knew this at the first sniff, though it was hard to say how was the sweat of some person not present at the moment.
 In another room someone with a comb and a piece of toilet paper was trying to keep tune with the military music which was still issuing from the telescreen.

+"It's the children," said Mrs. Parsons, casting a half-apprehensive glance at the door.
+"They haven't been out today.
+And of course&mdash;"

+She had a habit of breaking off her sentences in the middle.
+The kitchen sink was full nearly to the brim with filthy greenish water which smelt worse than even of cabbage.
+Winston knelt down and examined the angle-joint of the pipe.
+He hated using his hands. and he hated bending down, which was always liable to start him coughing.
+Mrs. Parsons looked on helplessly.

+"Of course if Tom was home he'd put it right in a moment," she said.
+"He loves anything like that.
+He's ever so good with his hands.
+Tom is."

+Parsons was Winston's fellow-employee at the Ministry of Truth.
+He was a fattish but active man of paralyzing stupidity, a mass of imbecile enthusiasms&mdash;one of those completely unquestioning, devoted drudges on whom, more even than on the Thought Police, the stability of the Party depended.
+At thirty-five he had just been unwillingly evicted from the Youth League, and before graduating into the Youth League he had managed to stay on in the Spies for a year beyond the statutory age.
+At the Ministry he was employed in some subordinate post for which intelligence was not required, but on the other hand he was a leading figure on the Sports Committee and all the other committees engaged in organizing community hikes, spontaneous demonstrations, savings campaigns, and voluntary activities generally.
+He would inform you with quiet pride, between whiffs of his pipe, that he had put in an appearance at the Community Centre every evening for the past four years.
+An overpowering smell of sweat, a sort of unconscious testimony to the strenuousness of his life, followed him about wherever he went, and even remained behind him after he had gone.

+"Have you got a spanner?" said Winston, fiddling with the nut on the angle-joint.

+"A spanner," said Mrs. Parsons, immediately becoming invertebrate.
+"I don't know, I'm sure.
+Perhaps the children&mdash" There was a trampling of boots and another blast on the comb as the children charged into the living-room.
+Mrs. Parsons brought the spanner.
+Winston let out the water and disgustedly removed the clot of human hair that had blocked up the pipe.
+He cleaned his fingers as best he could in the cold water from the tap and went back into the other room.

+"Up with your hands!" yelled a savage voice.

+A handsome, tough-looking boy of nine had popped up from behind the table and was menacing him with a toy automatic pistol, while his small sister, about two years younger, made the same gesture with a fragment of wood.
+Both of them were dressed in the blue shorts, grey shirts, and red neckerchiefs which were uniform of the Spies.
+Winston raised his hands above his head, but with an uneasy feeling, so vicious was the boy's demeanor, that it was not altogether a game.

+"You're a traitor!" yelled the boy.
+"You're a thought-criminal!
+You're a Eurasian spy!
+I'll shoot you, I'll vaporize you, I'll send you to the salt mines!"

+Suddenly they were both leaping round him, shouting "Traitor!" and "Thought-criminal!" the little girl imitating her brother in every movement.
+It was somehow slightly frightening, like the gamboling of tiger cubs which will soon grow up into man-eaters.
+There was a sort of calculating ferocity in the boy's eye, a quite evident desire to hit or kick Winston and a consciousness of being very nearly big enough to do so.
+It was a good job it was not a real pistol he was holding, Winston thought.

+Mrs. Parsons' eyes flitted nervously from Winston to the children, and back again.
+In the better light of the living-room he noticed with interest that there actually was dust in the creases of her face.

+"They do get so noisy," she said.
+"They're disappointed because they couldn't go to see the hanging, that's what it is.
+I'm too busy to take them. and Tom won't be back from work in time."

+"Why can't we go and see the hanging?" roared the boy in his huge voice.

+"Want to see the hanging!
+Want to see the hanging!" chanted the little girl, still capering round.

+Some Eurasian prisoners, guilty of war crimes, were to be hanged in the Park that evening, Winston remembered.
+This happened about once a month, and was a popular spectacle.
+Children always clamoured to be taken to see it.
+He took his leave of Mrs. Parsons and made for the door.
+But he had not gone six steps down the passage when something hit the back of his neck an agonizingly painful blow.
+It was as though a red-hot wire had been jabbed into him.
+He spun round just in time to see Mrs. Parsons dragging her son back into the doorway while the boy pocketed a catapult.

+"Goldstein!" bellowed the boy as the door closed on him.
+But what most struck Winston was the look of helpless fright on the woman's greyish face.

+Back in the flat he stepped quickly past the telescreen and sat down at the table again, still rubbing his neck.
+The music from the telescreen had stopped.
+Instead, a clipped military voice was reading out, with a sort of brutal relish, a description of the armaments of the new Floating Fortress which had just been anchored between Iceland and the Faroe islands.
+With those children, he thought, that wretched woman must lead a life of terror.
+Another year, two years, and they would be watching her night and day for symptoms of unorthodoxy.

 ## Volume Three